LoyolaChicagoBooks/introcs-csharp/rst/cmdline-execution.rst

 Then sum_file.exe was written to and run from the same directory.

-This is unlike the MonoDevelop default, where the current directory for execution is not the project directory.
+This is unlike the Xamarin Studio default, where the current directory for execution is not the project directory.

-Under the hood, MonoDevelop uses gmcs also, with a bunch of further options in the parameters, changing the execution directory and also arranging for better debugging information when you get a runtime error.
+Under the hood, Xamarin Studio uses gmcs also, with a bunch of further options in the parameters, changing the execution directory and also arranging for better debugging information when you get a runtime error.

 .. index:: NAnt build tool

-MonoDevelop keeps track of all of the parts of your projects, and recompiles only as needed.
+Xamarin Studio keeps track of all of the parts of your projects, and recompiles only as needed.
 There are also command-line tools that manage multi-file projects neatly, remembering the parts, and compiling only as necessary.